 “Managers” should never interfere in the Daily Scrum or request status updates in that forum because then the meeting ceases to benefit the development team.

-The daily meeting should be attended by developers to serve developers in their quest to meet the Sprint Goal.
+The Daily Scrum should be attended by developers to serve developers in their quest to meet the Sprint Goal.

 To keep this from happening, some teams don’t allow the Scrum Master, Product Owner, or project manager to be the meeting facilitator.